 Dawn returned the grip firmly.
 "Thanks.
 And you didn't lose your touch.
 You're the hardest fight I've had so far."

-"We think it is that whole key thing," Spike explained helpfully.
+"We think it's that whole key thing," Spike said softly.
 "We noticed it first in training.
 But bugger, you should see her when she hunts.
 Just amazing.
 Has this whole otherworldly psychic thing going.
 Very effective.
 Hybrid slayers may be the answer."